kubernetes-sigs/gateway-api/geps/gep-4894/index.md

 - **Introduce Backend resource** as a namespace-scoped, consumer-focused resource for representing destinations and their Gateway-specific connection metadata
 - **Decorate existing Services**: Allow `Backend` of type `EndpointSelector` to wrap a `Service` (or other endpoint-producing resource) with TLS, protocol, and other connection configuration, without modifying the underlying Service
+- **Unblock backend-level features for Services**: Allow Backend to bind to a Kubernetes `Service` for endpoint resolution
 - **Support external destinations**: Provide first-class `ExternalHostname` support as an Extended feature, replacing the need for synthetic `ExternalName` Services
 - **Provide a home for backend-level configuration**: Inline TLS, protocol metadata, and (in the future) retries, session persistence, load balancing, and other destination-bound settings
 - **Maintain Service compatibility**: Existing Service-based `backendRef`s continue to work indefinitely; Backend is additive, not a replacement